 Each year, Hillel sponsors a Pesach Seder on the first night.
 Over 250 people attend the main Seder in the Roth Center’s Sanctuary every year.
 Additional Seders, led by anyone who wants to lead their own, are held in various rooms of the building.
 Hillel provides each Seder with everything needed to properly celebrate the holiday.

-Students coordinate and help lead the Seders on the first night: on occasion doing everything from compiling a Haggadah (as happened this past year) to writing and staging a creative retelling of the Passover story (the past two years saw “Exodusical the Musical” and an untitled project which modified songs from Les Mis to fit the spirit of the holiday).
-A fully kosher dinner is catered by the Pavilion, Dartmouth’s kosher dining facility, replete with (surprisingly) delicious deserts.
+Students coordinate and help lead the Seders on the first night: on occasion doing everything from compiling a Haggadah to writing and staging a creative retelling of the Passover story.
+For the cost of a DBA meal-swipe, a fully kosher dinner is catered by the Pavilion, Dartmouth’s kosher dining facility.

 The Roth Center is kept strictly kosher for Passover.
 Furthermore, students can eat kosher for Passover meals at the Pavilion for the entire duration of the holiday.